 13: Feedback Gathering Platform

 For a home builder to back up their promise of delivering amazing customer experiences, they must always know what the Voice of the Customer (VoC) is.
 Most builders already have some sort of "survey platform" for gathering customer feedback.
 One key to getting this technology right is choosing one that will allow the entire company to act on the customer feedback in a meaningful and timely way.
 It's not a new concept, but the technology has now made it easier than ever to roll out surveys, leading to major overuse by nearly everyone.
 So bear this in mind when choosing a platform for your Voice of the Customer program.
 And the best ones also allow you to capture the Voice of your Employees (VoE) as well.
+(Related: The most advanced customer survey solution for the home building industry)

 How a VoC platform improves the customer experience: This one should be a no-brainer.
 Listening to, and acting on, feedback from your customers is one of the biggest differentiators between builders that talk about improving the customer experience, and those that do it systematically.
 Customers want to provide feedback to you, but they need to trust that you're actually going to do something about it for them.
 Not just give them another "please help us improve" survey after they've already moved into their new home.